 The PDPM was developed to be a model where payments derive almost exclusively from resident characteristics.
 More specifically, the model separately identifies and adjusts five separate case-mix components to best fit a resident's characteristics and predicted care needs, and then combines these together with the non-case-mix component to form the full SNF PPS per diem rate for that resident.
 Key in the development of the model were the results of a number of regression analyses that allowed researchers to associate variations in costs to specific resident characteristics, and combinations of characteristics, that were consistent and predictive of staff time and the associated costs.
-Statistical modeling also allowed researchers to assign appropriate case mix weight for each grouping.
-Each of the five case-mix adjusted components relies on a set of different characteristics to assign the resident to a component-specific case mix group (with the exception of OT and PT which rely on the same characteristics but assign different weights to them).
+Statistical modeling also allowed researchers to assign appropriate case-mix weight for each grouping.
+Each of the five case-mix adjusted components relies on a set of different characteristics to assign the resident to a component-specific case-mix group (with the exception of OT and PT which rely on the same characteristics but assign different weights to them).

-Figure 3 below shows the 2019 FY Urban and Rural base rates, by component, for RUG-IV and PDPM showing how the base rates associated with RUG-IV components were divided among the PDPM components.
-The tables present RUG-IV base rates for 2019 and estimated base rates for PDPM for the same time period.
+Figure 3 below shows the 2017 FY Urban and Rural base rates, by component, for RUG-IV and PDPM showing how the base rates associated with RUG-IV components were divided among the PDPM components.
+The tables present RUG-IV base rates used in 2017 and estimated base rates for PDPM for the same time period since this was the basis of the impact estimate calculations Acumen prepared.
+Note that the 2019 FY estimated base rates are approximately 3.5 percent higher.
 Each PDPM component is discussed individually below.